-Harada／㉝ In relation with the story of Mr. Hatsuse, even when you tried to start the company which was not required much money, you could not wait the stable income during the preparation period of enterprise.
-So I recommend to have some measures to secure your life at least, even when not required much amount of money.
-The three entrepreneurs, how did you managed the financial issue?
+Harada/ In relation to the story of Mr. Hatsuse, even if you tried to start a company that did not require much money, you would not have a stable income during the preparation period of enterprise.
+So, I recommend that you take at least some measures to secure your life, even when a large amount of money is not required.
+The three entrepreneurs, how did you manage the financial issue?

-Hatsuse／㉞ At the time of starting up, I had just a 1.5 million yen of capital fund.
-But the living cost, at the moment I already lived with my wife and I thought that I would depend on wife to survive.
-I thought, when I couldn’t get good sales, I would get by because I lived together with my wife.
-I recommend you to challenge to start business after keeping the living cost for the first 6 months.
-The company, Universal Style is employment agency, so the profit rate is rather high.
+Hatsuse/ At the time of starting up, I had just 1.5 million yen of capital funds.
+But for living costs, at that moment, I already lived with my wife, and I thought that I could depend on my wife to survive.
+I thought, when I could not make good sales, I would get by, because I lived together with my wife.
+I recommend to you the challenge to start a business after keeping living costs for the first 6 months.
+The company, Universal Style, is an employment agency, so the profit rate is rather high.

-Harada／㉟ Oh, you have a good wife, you are a lucky guy.
+Harada/ Oh, you have a good wife, you are a lucky guy.
 Now, Ms. Onaka, please.

-Onaka／The former owner left the interior decoration and utilities of the cafe.
-So for me there were no need to prepare the starting money.
-But once started the shop, the business was unprofitable.
-To improve the profitability, I thought to vary the menu.
-Our client made some requests such like, “I want to get a drink here.”, “The Cafe CODA could be the place for learning”, “If you have class for cooking cakes, or seminars for kimono, I would like to participate.”
-So I tried to listen carefully these voices of clients and to hold some events, which contributed to the sales results.
+Onaka/ The former owner left the interior decoration and utilities of the cafe.
+So, for me, there was no need to prepare start-up money.
+But once I started the shop, the business was unprofitable.
+To improve profitability, I thought to vary the menu.
+Our clients made some requests, such as, “I want to get a drink here.”, “The Cafe CODA could be the place for learning”, “If you have class for cooking cakes, or seminars for kimono, I would like to participate.”
+So, I tried to listen carefully to these voices of clients and to hold some events, which contributed to the sales results.

-Namchok／㊱ At the beginning, because I didn’t have money and all I could was just to survive.
-At first, I worked hard to survive just with some dollar per day.
-And tried to spend only the minimum cost.
-For instance, the payment for staff, computer server, or cost for outsourcing, etc. It took two years to secure these costs.
-Meanwhile, I launched a Platform.
-Thinking about our active users.
-I calculated that if we have more than 50,000 active users, the company would be profitable.
-So I tried to attract the interests of users.
-The profitability depends on the number of active users.
-But anyway, I learned much during the preparation period.
+Namchok/ At the beginning, because I did not have money, all I could do was just to survive.
+At first, I worked hard to survive, just with a few dollars per day.
+I tried to spend only the minimum amount, for instance, the payments for staff, computer server, out-sourcing, etc. It took two years to secure these costs.
+Meanwhile, I launched a platform.
+Thinking about our active users, I calculated that if we had more than 50,000 active users, the company would be profitable.
+So, I tried to attract the interest of users.
+Profitability depends on the number of active users.
+Anyway, I learned much during the preparation period.

-Harada／㊲ So, if you have a specialty, and you have ideas able to use in business, the startup money can be get in some way.
-Now the last questions.
-“What was the difference when you started up the company to compare with when you were an employee receiving salary?” and “What was the most important elements for success in business.”
+Harada/ So, if you have a specialty, and you have ideas you are useful in business, the startup money can be got in some way.
+Now the last questions: “What was the difference when you started up the company to compare with when you were an employee receiving salary?” and “What were the most important elements for success in business.”